Assessments

 Who can access our assessments

-We provide educational and cognitive assessments for children, adolescents, and adults, drawing on tools that are appropriate to each person's age and stage of development.
+Educational and cognitive assessments are available for children, adolescents, and adults, with assessment tools thoughtfully matched to each person's age and developmental stage.

 The WISC-V may be used to explore cognitive abilities in young people between the ages of six and 16.
 The WIAT-III is designed to build a clearer picture of academic skills from childhood through to adulthood.